SMetto20/Gamezone/README.md

 The purpose for creating this app, is because often than not gamers want to enjoy some nice games that arent expensive.
 At times this information is scarce and requires alot of research, I have made this process simpler by creating an app that caters to these needs.
+The API used is the free to game API
 ### Technology

 1.Java